Battle of Mulleriyawa: 2nd battle of Mulleriyawa

 Once he received the news, Tikiri Bandara divided his forces into three groups.
 The first group consisted of militia men from Athurugiriya, Hewagama, Koratota, Hokandara, and 1000 Sitawakan swordsmen with targes.
 He sent them in a flanking maneuver to cut off enemy's retreat and to attack in the rear.

 Then he reinforced Wickramasinghe Mudali's remaining forces with elephants and elite targe bearers and deployed them in left and right wings.
 Their exact role is not known but probably their orders were to secure flanks and to stand by as reserves.

 Finally, Tikiri Bandara deployed the remaining targe bearers, war elephants, and cavalry in the center and assumed the command himself.

 Meanwhile, the Portuguese found their rear blocked by large trees and the enemy close by, they drew up themselves (arranged in battle ranks) in an open area at Mulleriyawa.
 (Rajavaliya specific about the fact that Sitawaka forces attacked an enemy army in formations, on the other hand according to Portuguese sources they were ambushed by a force of war elephants while withdrawing.)

 Tikiri Bandara, mounted on a horse, led the center on a full frontal attack.
 His force was arranged in divisions (Jayasundara division, Vijayasundara division), but the targe bearers, war elephants, and horses charged mingled together to prevent Portuguese from reloading their muskets.
-Targe bearers advanced under the cover of the elephants to avoid fire (“clinging to the tails of the elephants” – Rajavaliya).
+Targe bearers advanced under the cover of the elephants to avoid fire.
 At the same time the mixed force of militia and targe bearers attacked from the rear and flank and joined the fight.